-- You should be enrolled in the Core 40 curriculum or above.
+You should be enrolled in the Core 40 curriculum or above.

-- If you are a junior, you should rank in the upper 20 percent of your class; if you are a senior, you should rank in the upper 30 percent of your class.
+If you are a junior, you should rank in the upper 20 percent of your class; if you are a senior, you should rank in the upper 30 percent of your class.

-- Applications for the fall semester should be received by August 1.
+Applications for the fall semester should be received by June 1.

-- Applications for the spring semester should be received by December 1.
+Applications for the spring semester should be received by November 1.

-Your application must be signed by your high school guidance counselor or principal and mailed to the Office of Recruitment & Admissions.
-A high school transcript must be submitted with the application.
+Your application must be signed by your high school guidance counselor or principal and mailed to the Office of Recruitment and Admissions.
+Students who need a digital or paper copy of the application may contact the Office of Recruitment and Admissions.
+A high school transcript and test scores must be submitted with the application.
 Home-schooled students are also encouraged to apply.

 The Early College Scholarship Application is available through your guidance counselor.